dna-engine/dna-engine/README.md

 An Uncomplicated User Interface Library
 ---------------------------------------------------

-dna.js is an easy-to-use UI library for jQuery enabling developers to rapidly build maintainable web applications.
+dna.js is an easy-to-use UI library for jQuery enabling developers to rapidly build maintainable JavaScript applications.

 Current release: **v0.3.5**